bridgecrew-perf6/google-deployment-manager-couchbase-mobile/marketplace/README.md

 [./resources/en-us/logo.png](./resources/en-us/logo.png)

 ### Solution Description
-Couchbase Server provides highly elastic, available, scalable & real-time big data management system with consistent high performance, flexible global deployment topologies and a set of native SDKs to ease development & deployment of modern applications.
+Couchbase Sync Gateway provides highly elastic, available, scalable & real-time big data management system with consistent high performance, flexible global deployment topologies and a set of native SDKs to ease development & deployment of modern applications.

 ### Price Description
-This template includes a license for Couchbase Enterprise Edition and <a href="https://www.couchbase.com/support-policy">Silver Support</a>.
+This template includes a license for Couchbase Sync Gateway Enterprise Edition and <a href="https://www.couchbase.com/support-policy">Silver Support</a>.

 This template is for bring your own license (BYOL) users.
 To purchase a license go <a href="https://www.couchbase.com/subscriptions-and-support">here</a>.